-The development of the Inflation-Indexed Bonds (JGBi) market has remained a key to address market environment changes after overcoming deflation and to diversify JGB products.
-JGBi are bonds whose principals (and relevant interests) fluctuate in line with the core consumer price index (Fig. 2-4).
-The government began to issue JGBi in March 2004 and suspended their issuance in October 2008 due to a sharp demand decline accompanying the Lehman Shock and other changes.
+The Inflation-Indexed Bonds (JGBi) are bonds whose principals (and relevant interests) fluctuate in line with the core consumer price index (Fig. 2-4).
+The government began to issue JGBi in March 2004 and suspended their issuance in October 2008 due to a sharp demand decline accompanying the global financial crisis and other changes.
 In October 2013, the government resumed JGBi issuance with the principal guarantee upon maturity (Fig. 2-5).